repo-sync/repo-sync/README.md

 #### Use SSH clone url and deploy keys

 You can use SSH clone url and specify `SSH_PRIVATE_KEY` environment variable instead of using the https clone url.

-## Front-end

-> This is not required to use Sync

-### Development

-1. Create a Github OAuth app with callback url `http://localhost:3000`
-2. Create .env from .env.example and fill out the values
-3. Run `sh script/server`

-### Production (Heroku)

-1. Create a heroku app
-2. Create a Github OAuth App with heroku app domain as the callback url
-3. Add config vars from .env under heroku app settings
-4. Add build packs `heroku/nodejs` and `https://github.com/wei/heroku-buildpack-static.git` under heroku app settings
-5. Deploy to Heroku